 There is currently no vaccine to prevent COVID-19.
 The best way to prevent infection is to avoid being exposed to this virus.
 Please review How to Protect Yourself to help prevent the spread of respiratory viruses.

 The CDC has issued travel advisories to high-risk areas, asking travelers to avoid nonessential travel to Europe, China, South Korea, Iran and other countries.
 View the full list of CDC travel advisories.

 Frequently Asked Questions

-Who can help navigate issues around missed class, residence hall needs, etc?
+Who can help navigate issues around missed classes, residence hall needs, etc.?

 Submit the COVID-19 Resource Request Form so we can appropriately respond to your needs.

 What if I have to go home and do not have access to everything I need to complete

 my course-work?
 What if I don’t have a computer or Wi-Fi capabilities, library resources,

 Please let Concordia know of your situation, and we will try to point you to resources in your local community that may be able to help.